leggedrobotics/raisimGym/README.md

 Now compile raisimGym as

 ```
-python3 setup.py install --CMAKE_PREFIX_PATH LOCAL_BUILD --env /WHERE/YOUR/CUSTOM/ENVIRONMENT/IS
+python3 setup.py install --CMAKE_PREFIX_PATH $LOCAL_BUILD --env /WHERE/YOUR/CUSTOM/ENVIRONMENT/IS
 ```
 The "--env" directory should include a file called "Environment.hpp" which contains ENVIRONMENT class.